 Kelly also offers Reiki treatments, Cedar Bath ceremony, and trauma-informed yoga classes for people or groups interested in those.
 She is also versed in Enneagram formation for folks interested in incorporating these ideas.

-Her roots are in her home community of St. Eustache, a French/Metis community near Winnipeg.
-Her early life experiences there, as well as 20+ years of living and working in North End Winnipeg, have shaped her identity and her professional pursuits, including the decolonizing approaches and reconciliation values that everyone at Jonah walks with.
+Kelly's roots are in her home community of St. Eustache, a French/Metis community near Winnipeg.
+Her early life experiences there, as well as 20+ years of living and working in North End Winnipeg, have shaped her identity and her professional pursuits, including the decolonizing approaches and reconciliation values that have shaped Jonah.